DolbyLaboratories/dolby_vision_professional_decoder_plugin/videodecoder_ffmpeg_plugin/ffmpeg_readme.txt

 		• On the command line, specify either a debug version or a release version. cmake --build . --config Debug cmake --build . --config Release
-		• In the integrated development environment, open the ffmpeg_hevc_dec_plugin.sln solution file and build the sample plug-in there.
+		• In the integrated development environment, open the FFmpegVideoDecPlugin.sln solution file and build the sample plug-in there.

-	The FFmpegDecPlugin.dll file is created.
+Two video decoder plugin shared library files are created.
+		- FFmpegAvcPlugin.dll
+		- FFmpegHevcPlugin.dll

 1.2 Building the plug-in on Linux
 These steps describe how to build a decoder plug-in on Linux.